-After getting some inspiration from one of our lovely colleagues, I just had to give this activity a shot!
+After getting some inspiration from one of our lovely colleagues, we just had to give this activity a shot for some toddler fun!

 It didn’t take long for us to undress our dress ups clothes rack, find some hooks and venture to our pots cupboard.

-With some assistance from Miss 14 months we collected some pots and utensils that would each offer a different sound when given a slap with her beater.
+With some assistance from Miss 14 months we collected some pots and utensils.
+We chose a collection that would offer different sounds when given a slap with her beater.

 She was very excited to see watch what I was doing as I carefully hung them onto the hook which clung to the rail of the clothes rack.